About roles

 Security managers

 Security manager is an organization-level role that organization owners can assign to any team in an organization.
-When applied, it gives every member of the team permissions to view security alerts and manage settings for code security across your organization, as well as read permissions for all repositories in the organization.
+When applied, it gives every member of the team permission to view security alerts and manage settings for code security across your organization, as well as read permission for all repositories in the organization.

 If your organization has a security team, you can use the security manager role to give members of the team the least access they need to the organization.
 For more information, see "Managing security managers in your organization."